yuen0917/mmwave-gesture-mobility/README.md

-# mmWave Radar AI Gesture Recognition
+# Control Duckietown by Using mmWave Gesture Recongition

 ## Overview